oracle/terraform-examples/examples/opc/marketplace-bitnami-elk/README.md

 ### Enable the Bitnami ELK image

 The Bitnami ELK image must first be enabled in your domain.
-Go the [ELK on OL 6.7](https://cloudmarketplace.oracle.com/marketplace/en_US/listing/12324385) Oracle Cloud Marketplace listing and select **Get App**.
+Go to the [ELK on OL 6.7](https://cloudmarketplace.oracle.com/marketplace/en_US/listing/12324385) Oracle Cloud Marketplace listing and select **Get App**.
 Select the target Compute domain, accept the Terms and Conditions, and select **Install**.
 When you get the *Application Successfully Installed* confirmation proceed with the steps below.

 ### Create the local Terraform variables file (Optional)

-Create a local file called `terraform.tfvars` which sets the required attributes for provider.
-If these variables are not set then Terraform will prompt for the values on each run.
+Create a local file called `terraform.tfvars` which sets the required attributes for provisioning with the Terraform provider.
+If these variables are not set in the local tfvars file then Terraform will prompt for the values on each run.

 ```
 domain = "mydomain"